-On completion of a winding up of the Company or termination of a sub-fund, the Company will be dissolved or the sub-fund terminated and any money (including unclaimed distributions) still standing to the account of the Company or the Sub-fund, will be paid into court by the ACD within one month of the dissolution or the termination.
+On completion of a winding up of the Company or termination of a Sub-fund, the Company will be dissolved or the Sub-fund terminated and any money (including unclaimed distributions) still standing to the account of the Company to the Sub-fund, will be paid into court by the ACD within one month of the dissolution or the termination.

-Following the completion of a winding up the Company or termination of a Sub-fund, the ACD must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
-The Auditors of the Company shall make a report in respect of the final account stating their opinion as to whether the final account has been properly prepared.
-Within four months of the completion of the winding up or termination this final account and the auditors' report must be sent to the FCA and to each person who was a Shareholder (or the first named of joint Shareholders) immediately before the winding up or termination commenced.
+Following the completion of a winding up of either the Company or a Sub-fund, the ACD must prepare a final account showing how the winding up took place and how the Scheme Property was distributed.
+The auditors of the Company shall make a report in respect of the final account stating their opinion as to whether the final account has been properly prepared.
+This final account and the auditors' report must be sent to the FCA and to each Shareholder (or the first named of joint Shareholders) on it within two months of the completion of the winding up or termination.